 - MacOS operating system image (DMG file).

-How to Create a macos sierra bootable usb
+How to Create a macos Catalina bootable usb

-The guide is simple and straightforward if you follow this step.
+The guide is simple and straightforward if you follow thiese step.

 Download and install TransMac on your Windows PC.
-It’s paid software this cost $59 for the license.
-That’s to the 15-day trial, so you can use it within the time to create a bootable MacOS USB flash drive.
+It’s paid software with 15-day trial, so you can use it within the time to create a bootable MacOS USB flash drive.
 If you like the software and to support the developer you can buy the full version.

 Plug the USB drive to your Windows computer that you’ll be using to fix your MacOS.
-And we are going to tell you something that is very simple if it has data in it, then back it up.
+And we are going to tell you something straightforward – backup if things stored in USB Drive.

-Use your USB drive right click on it and select format disk format this will format the USB drive so that it can be used to store the Mac OS operating system.
+Step 2.
+Use your USB drive right-click on it and select format disk format this will format the USB drive so that it can be used to store the Mac OS operating system.
 One thing you need took care of that the USB drive needs in GPT partition in order to work on a Mac computer otherwise it won’t boot.

-Again from the left sidebar right click on the USB drive and select restore with disk image.
+Step 3.
+Again from the left sidebar right-click on the USB drive and select restore with disk image.

 It will take a few minutes to complete the process because the Mac Operating System is larger than any other operating systems like Windows and LINUX in size.
 Now plug the USB drive to Mac computer in order to install, install or upgrade the operating system to the latest version of Mac OS, which can be Sierra or later.